Svancara/FinDogAI/docs/backend-architecture/cloud-functions.md

 export * from './callable/allocateSequence';
 export * from './callable/createMember';
 export * from './callable/exportData';
+export * from './callable/migrateSchema';

 // Scheduled functions
 export * from './scheduled/cleanupAuditLogs';
+export * from './scheduled/checkSchemaMigrations';
 ```

 ---